 In the instant case, the complainant's claim seeking the setting aside of the decision of 19 August 2013 was raised for the first time before the Tribunal and did not therefore form the subject of an internal appeal.

 Furthermore, none of the above-listed exceptions to the requirement that the internal means of redress must be exhausted applies.
 This claim is therefore irreceivable, as are the other new claims which, moreover, were not presented to the Tribunal until the further submissions were filed.

-4. With regard to the claim relating to the conversion of the complainant's appointment and that relating to authorization to contribute to the Pension Scheme as though she were working full time, it must be recalled that, according to the case law, to satisfy the requirement that internal means of redress have been exhausted laid down in Article VII, paragraph 1, of the Statute of the Tribunal, the complainant must not only follow the prescribed internal procedure for appeal, but must follow it properly and in particular observe any time limit that may be set for the purpose of that procedure (see in particular Judgments 1469, under 16, and 3296, under 10).

-- 5. Article 91, paragraphs 1 and 2, of Title VII "Appeals" of the General Conditions of Employment Governing Servants at the Eurocontrol Maastricht Centre read in parte qua as follows: - "1.
+- 4. With regard to the claim relating to the conversion of the complainant's appointment, it must be recalled that, according to the case law, to satisfy the requirement that internal means of redress have been exhausted laid down in Article VII, paragraph 1, of the Statute of the Tribunal, the complainant must not only follow the prescribed internal procedure for appeal, but must follow it properly and in particular observe any time limit that may be set for the purpose of that procedure (see, in particular, Judgments 1469, under 16, and 3296, under 10). - 5.
+Article 91, paragraphs 1 and 2, of Title VII "Appeals" of the General Conditions of Employment Governing Servants at the Eurocontrol Maastricht Centre read in parte qua as follows: - 1.
 Any person to whom these provisions apply may submit to the Director General a request that he takes a decision relating to him.
 The Director General shall notify the person concerned of his reasoned decision within four months from the date on which the request was made.
 If at the end of that period no reply to the request has been received, this shall be deemed to constitute an implied decision rejecting it, against which a complaint may be lodged in accordance with the following paragraph. - 2.
 Any person to whom these provisions apply may submit to the Director General a complaint against an act adversely affecting him, either where the Director General has taken a decision or where it has failed to adopt a measure prescribed by the General Conditions of Employment.
 The complaint must be lodged within three months.
 The period shall start to run:

-- on the date of notification of the decision to the person concerned, but in no case later than the date on which the latter received such notification, if the measure affects a specified person [...]." - 6.
-In her letter of 7 June 2013, the complainant challenged the decision of 5 April 2012 informing her that her appointment had been renewed for two years and that her contributions to the Pension Scheme would be reduced to take account of the fact that she worked 60 per cent and not 100 per cent of working time.
-She requested the conversion of her appointment and said that she wished to continue to contribute to the Pension Scheme as though she were working full time.
+on the date of notification of the decision to the person concerned, but in no case later than the date on which the latter received such notification, if the measure affects a specified person [...]."

+6. In her letter of 7 June 2013, the complainant challenged the decision of 23 April 2012 informing her that her appointment had been renewed for two years.
+She requested the conversion of that appointment.

-In its memorandum of 4 July 2013, Eurocontrol did not, however, specifically refer to these requests.
-Although in her letter the complainant mentioned article 91, paragraph 1, of the General Conditions of Employment, the Organisation clearly considered this letter as a whole to constitute a complaint against the decision of 5 April 2012, within the meaning of paragraph 2 of that article.
+In its memorandum of 4 July 2013, Eurocontrol did not, however, specifically refer to this request for conversion.
+Although in her letter the complainant mentioned article 91, paragraph 1, of the General Conditions of Employment, the Organisation clearly considered this letter as a whole to constitute a complaint against the decision of 23 April 2012, within the meaning of paragraph 2 of that article.